 The advantage of one over the other takes a lot of weighing and assessing because both ground blinds and tree stands are good for hunting.
 Both tools have their strengths and weaknesses in terms of concealment and visibility of the game.

 When it comes to a better vantage point and to keep the hunter odor-free to the animal, the best option is to go with a tree stand.
-The device should be placed near a transition area and the wind direction is opposite from the animal.
-If these are followed, animals will pass and they will not know that the hunter is within their range.
-The hunter is way up and is not within the range of the sight and smell of the animal.
+Place the device near a transition area with the wind direction opposite from the animal.
+If you follow these steps you’ll find the game will pass without detecting you’re within their range.
+In comparison, if you use a ground blind, the animal will definitely smell you when the wind blows their direction.

-The ground blind, however, is advantageous in terms of mobility.
-This is because the hunter is on the ground.
-Unlike the tree stand, the hunter can’t easily change positions because he or she is way up and getting down is hard.
-Making sure that the hunter is in a better position is a guaranteed approach when using the ground blind rather than the tree stand.
+The ground blind, however, is advantageous in terms of mobility because the hunter is on the ground.
+Unlike the tree stand, the hunter can quickly and easily change positions.

-The ground blind is also useful when calling or getting the animal’s attention.
+The ground blind is useful when calling or getting the animal’s attention.
 This is virtually impossible with a tree stand.
-Attracting an animal to get closer to the blind is more successfully done.
-This can even be done by two people where one person gets the animal closer while the other one takes the shot.
+This can be done in groups of two whereby one person can attract the animal while the other takes the shot.

 When it comes top accuracy and precision, the tree stand still outweighs the ground blind.
-This is because the tree stand gives the hunter better visibility and aiming is made more accurate.
-The tree stand also makes a better position for the hunter because the hunters’ hands and tools are handled more efficiently.
+A tree stand will give you greater visibility and help your accuracy when taking aim.
 The ground cover does not only offer limited visibility but it limits the hunters’ movements to a limited space.
 The walls of the ground cover make too much noise and will shoo away animals.

 Aside from visibility, the tree stand also gives the hunter a bigger view of the hunting grounds.
-The hunter will be able to see where the animals are going and can get a better scope of the area.
+TYou will be able to see where the animals are going and get a better scope of the area.
 The ground blind may give a closer view of the forest but range in very limited.